weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

 6. Selecting the first configure button should initiate the **Application Install** wizard.
 If the wizard begins and a **Do you want to install this application?** window appears, then proceed to the next step.
 ‎
 ‎However, because of security features in the VMs within your lab hosting environment, this wizard may not appear.
 Instead, when you select the **configure** button, the system will open a new tab, try to access a site, then close the tab and return to the **setup** page with the two **configure** buttons.
-If this occurs, then you must perform the following steps to open an **InPrivate Browsing** session within Internet Explorer to bypass the security constraints built into your training lab environment (this would not occur in a real world scenario).
+If this occurs, then you must perform the following steps to open an **InPrivate Browsing** session within Edge browser to bypass the security constraints built into your training lab environment (this would not occur in a real world scenario).
 You will then open the Microsoft 365 admin center and initiate the hybrid deployment process.

-	- To open an InPrivate Browsing session, right-click the **Internet Explorer** icon on the taskbar and in the menu, select **Start InPrivate Browsing**.
+	- To open an InPrivate Browsing session, right-click the **Edge browser** icon on the taskbar and in the menu, select **Start InPrivate Browsing**.
 This will open a new, InPrivate IE session that is separate from the IE session that you were just in.

 	- Maximize the InPrivate browser window (if necessary), repeat steps 2 through 5, and then continue with the next step to install the Hybrid Configuration Wizard.
 ‎